What You Should Know About Buying A New Construction Home

 There is a level of investment you need to make, aside from the obvious financial one, to ensure you find the best builder for your project.
 That investment is time!
 Here is how to find a decent builder in your area, signs that they are unethical or ethical, and some extra homework from your side that will not only streamline the build, but also protect your bank account and sanity.

-There is nothing quite as effective as recommendations from trusted colleagues, friends or family.
+There is nothing quite as effective as recommendations from trusted colleagues, friends, or family when you are looking at buying a new construction home.
 Ask around and the put word out that you are actively looking for local builders.
 Within a short amount of time you should have some reliable referrals from your sphere of influence.

 It is also a good idea to ask someone with a home similar to the style that you would like to build.
 For example, if you ask someone who has a ranch-style home, but you want a Cape Cod-style home, you might not end up with the home you want.